Management of Users, Authorizations, Groups, and Permissions

 - CREATE_PROJECT: Gives the user the ability to create projects.

-- GOVERNANCE: Gives the user the ability to act as a Governor.
+- GOVERNANCE: Gives the user the ability to act as a Governor, including setting Global Policies, creating purpose-based usage restrictions on projects, and managing tags.

 - IMPERSONATE_HDFS_USER: When creating an HDFS data source, this allows the user to enter any HDFS user name to use when accessing data.